aldum/learnyouanelm.github.io/pages/06-higher-order-functions.md

 parameters and returns one thing.
 The first parameter is a function (of type `a -> a`) and the second is that same `a`.
 The function can also be `Int -> Int` or `String -> String` or whatever.
-But then, the second parameter to also has to be of that type.
+But then, the second parameter also has to be of that type.

 *Note:* From now on, we'll say that functions take several parameters despite each function actually taking only one parameter and returning